microsoft/Windows-universal-samples/Samples/WebAuthenticationBroker/README.md

   target: SharedContent
 - path: LICENSE
   target: LICENSE
-description: "Shows how to use the WebAuthenticationBroker class to connect to OAuth providers such as Facebook, Flickr, Google, and Twitter."
+description: "Shows how to use the WebAuthenticationBroker class to connect to OAuth providers such as Facebook, Flickr, and Twitter."
 ---

 <!---